Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 ```
 sudo snap install serve
 ````
-If deployed correctly, our website can be visited via: http://VM-IP:8080/
+If deployed correctly, our website can be visited via http://VM-IP:8080/

 ________________________________________________________________
 #### DockerHub - GitHub Automated Builds (CI)